DavidHarrison/AP-Comp-Gov-Notes/Nigeria/Since 1999.md

     D.  Establishment of the Economic and Financial Crimes Commission (EFCC) under Nuhu Ribadu
+        -   Ribadu has a reputation for honesty
+        -   begins to target high profile politicians en masse
+        -   when he gets close to the "big men" (who really control the federal government) his department is restricted

 II.
 Obasanjo’s Second Term (2003-2007)
     A.  Ribadu begins to prosecute many Nigerian politicians, including